kaidez/kdz/README.md

 Review the actual code in the heavily-commented [`kdz.js`](https://github.com/kaidez/kdz/blob/master/kdz.js).

 ### Before you install
 kdz is not available as a downloadable npm module so if you want to install it, you will need to clone this repo to your machine first.
-This means that some assumptions are made:
+Therefore, please note the following:

 * This tool has been tested on Unix-like systems only.
 Testing it on Windows machines is listed in the todo section.

 * There shouldn't be an npm tool or module called `kdz` already installed on your machine.
 So you should be able to install it with no issues but just to be sure, run `which kdz` in your terminal.
 If it doesn't say the file is installed somewhere, you're ok.
 If it does, PLEASE LET ME KNOW ASAP!!

 * This tool downloads files from a pre-defined root link in `kdz.js` that points to my GitHub repo.
 If you want to change that link, you would have to change the `githubRoot` variable in [`config/downloadble.js`](https://github.com/kaidez/kdz/blob/master/config/downloadable.js).

+* I'm assuming that you have Node/npm installed in the machine you're downloading this file to.
+If not, please [get Node & npm](https://nodejs.org/download/).

 ### How to install
 1. Open a terminal window and clone this repository somewhere on your local machine: